-Our programs have longevity in the Sacramento yoga community -- the 200 hr program started in 2009 and has been carefully curated over the years.
+Our programs have longevity in the Sacramento yoga community -- our TT programs started in 2009 and have been carefully curated over the years.

-The biggest difference is that we recognize that not everyone wants to be a yoga teacher.
+The biggest difference is that we recognize that not every yoga teacher is the same (and not everyone wants to be a yoga teacher).

 Many people want the education, personal development and community that comes with a typical Teacher Training, but they have no interest in teaching.

 While other people feel that deep desire to share their love of the practice with others through teaching, be it at a studio or gym, at a senior center, with kids or any of the other million ways to be of service.

 Our 200 hour program meets the desires of both types of students with Professional and Professional Tracks.